rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  LOW

+:Progress: In progess (minimal requirement met)

+:Progress message:

+A simple CHP model is already included in the MVS.
+It considers a fix ratio between thermal and electric output.

+:ToDo:

+For a variable ratio between heat and electricity output, a new, specific oemof asset would need to be added.

 FUN-MVS-14 - Thermal storage data
 #################################

-:Description: For calculations involving CHP assets Thermal Storage assets, the MVS model shall be provided with: a) Charging and discharging efficiencies, b.
+:Description: For calculations involving Thermal Storage assets, the MVS model shall be provided with: a) Charging and discharging efficiencies, b.
 Max/Min SOC, initial SOC

 :Rationale:  Information necessary for building the MVS Multi-Vector Model.

 :Priority:  LOW

+:Progress: In progress (minimal requirement met)

+:Progress message:

+It is possible to simulate thermal storage assets with the MVS that are simulated analogeously to the BESS, which fullfills the requirement.
+They are defined by:

+* Charging and discharging efficiencies
+* Max/Min SOC

+:ToDo:

+The definition of an initial SOC of the thermal storages was dropped, as this does not seem relevant considering the project duration of 20 a.

+The simplification of a thermal storage asset as basically a BESS can be especially difficult for the end user, in case that the input data needed can not be estimated.
+One should consider using the oemof.thermal thermal storage object.

 FUN-MVS-15 - Autonomous operation data
 ######################################